ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-query.dotnet.markdown

 ## Session.Advanced.DocumentQuery

 The advanced querying methods accessible by `session.Advanced.DocumentQuery` is the low-level API used to query RavenDB.
 The entire LINQ API is the wrapper of `DocumentQuery` API and each query created using LINQ is built on top of it.
-Since it offers the full spectrum of querying capabilities you might find it handy when doing very complex queries, difficult to shape using Linq.
+Since it offers the full spectrum of querying capabilities, you might find it handy when doing very complex queries that are difficult to shape using Linq.

 ### Example IV